CNC machining: The Complete Engineering Guide

 Selecting the right material is a crucial step in the design process.
 The optimal material option is highly dependent on your specific use case and requirements.

 To get started, take a look at this decision tree.
-It contains high-level material recommendations for the most common design requirements.
+It contains high-level material recommendations that cover the most common design requirements.

 CNC machining is primarily used with metals and metal alloys.
 Metal can be used for both the manufacturing of custom one-off parts and prototypes and for low-to-medium batch production.
 Aluminum 6061 is by far the most used material in CNC machining.